-What a great vehicle Limitless is for Bradley Cooper and it’s also another smartly presented piece of work from director Neil Burger.
-I loved Burger’s and this is a similarly character driven journey of reality and fantasy, inventively shot and anchored by a terrific performance from Bradley Cooper who is fast developing into an actor who makes really interesting choices.
+LIMITLESS is a new sci-fi thriller that is also another smartly presented piece of work from director Neil Burger.
+I loved Burger’s 2006 movie and LIMITLESS is a similarly character driven journey of reality and fantasy, very inventively shot and anchored by a terrific lead performance from Bradley Cooper, who is fast developing into an actor who makes really interesting choices.

-He’s had his comedy period with roles in films likeand (although I thought Phil Wenneck was a pretty conflicted dark character) and now its seems he’s opening up the image that’s been created of him recently – leading man / sex symbol, particularly highlighted in and The Hangover – to explore more complex and questionable characters like Eddie Morra in this film.
-Perhaps his executive producer credit on the movie enforces that, as it’s given him an opportunity to do something different – based on this, I look forward to seeing what other kinds of roles he chooses in future.
+But believably playing both the down-at-heel, grungy guy we see at the start of the movie and the super slick transformation that Morra becomes is no mean feat and Cooper pulls off this dual role with aplomb.
+Perhaps his executive producer credit on the movie is a sign that whilst this is a great vehicle for him, it’s also given him an opportunity to do something different.
+He’s had his comedy period with roles in films like and (although I thought Phil Wenneck was a pretty conflicted dark character) and now its seems he’s opening up the image that’s been created of him recently – leading man / sex symbol, particularly highlighted in – to explore more complex and questionable characters like Eddie in this film.
+Based on his work here, I look forward to seeing what other kinds of roles he chooses in future.

 The rest of the cast are pretty stellar too with the super talented Abbie Cornish as Eddie’s girlfriend Lindy, making a mental note whilst watching that I must catch her in Jane Campion’s Bright Star as it’s supposed to be amazing; the brilliant and almost unrecognisable in this Anna Friel as Eddie’s old flame Melissa; and a certain Mr Robert De Niro as Eddie’s newfound benefactor and potential nemesis Carl Van Loon.
 There’s a great speech from him about earning what you acquire that will stay with you.